LinkedIn for Financial Advisors: How to Attract High-Net-Worth Clients

 Name the client.
 Name the problem.
 Name the outcome.
 Your credentials belong at the end, not the beginning.

-2. Use Your About Section to Tell a Client-Centered Story
+Your About Section Should Tell a Client-Centered Story

 Most advisor about sections read like a resume.
 Compliance teams push advisors toward dry, jargon-heavy language.
 Fight for something better.